elotroalex/chiens/_texts/translation.md

 - {:.sp} The Woman Reciter.

-- ... a swell of frigate marines
+- ... a swell of naval infantry of frigates
 - vanguard of funeral singers and gravediggers.

-*(The scene is invaded by all kinds of clergy giving out blessings, frantically)*
+*(The stage is overrun with all kinds of clergy giving out blessings, frantically)*

 - {:.sp} The Cantors.